 Cosmetic dental treatment is generally not covered by private health insurance in Australia.
 Patients should confirm their own level of cover directly with their fund before making any assumptions about rebates.

-Longevity is one of the clearest differences between teeth bonding and veneers and directly influences the long-term value of each option.
+Longevity is one of the clearer differences between teeth bonding and veneers and directly influences the long-term value of each option.
 Teeth bonding can last 3 to 7 years with appropriate care.
 Composite veneers typically last 5 to 7 years.
 Porcelain veneers can last 10 to 20 years and are the most durable of the three options.

 These figures represent typical ranges and are not guarantees.
 How long any cosmetic dental treatment lasts depends on a combination of factors: your oral hygiene routine, the foods and drinks you consume regularly and any habits that place repeated stress on your teeth including grinding (bruxism), nail biting or using your teeth to open packaging.
 Consuming coffee, tea and red wine frequently can accelerate discolouration of composite resin over time.